docrails-tw/guides/README.md

 ### Fix bugs in translation

-**DO NOT** Clone this repo, use a topic branch.
+Clone this repo, use a topic branch.
 Fix the translation error in `source/zh-TW`, then send a Pull Request.
-Or open an issue someone will fix it.
+Or open an issue then someone may fix it.

 ## Workflow for Translator

 **YOU NEED TO RUN THE INSTALL SCRIPT FIRST**.

+After installation, now you have `rails`, `guides`, `docrails-tw.github.io` repos. `rails` is to get the latest source documents. `docrails-tw.github.io` is for hosting static html & css. `guides` is where you work on translation.

-English guides live in `source/`.
+English guides live in `guides/source/`.

-Traditional Chinese guides live in `source/zh-TW`.
+Traditional Chinese guides live in `guides/source/zh-TW`.

 ### 1. Start a new Translation